iec-uit/iec-uit.github.io/_pages/home.md

-To this end, we are running various projects about surveillance AI camera powered by deep learning models, AI-based Instruction Detection System, AI for resource-constrained IoT devices....  (see [Research](research)).
+To this end, we are running various projects about surveillance AI camera powered by deep learning models, Intelligent Instruction Detection System, AI for resource-constrained IoT devices....  (see [Research](research)).

  **We are  looking for passionate new PhD students, Research Internship, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

-We are grateful for funding from [Vietnam National University](https://vnuhcm.edu.vn/)
+We are grateful for funding from [University of Information Technology](https://uit.edu.vn) and [Vietnam National University](https://vnuhcm.edu.vn/)

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_VNU.jpg" style="width: 210px">